gu-larcia/sailing_mats/README.md

 This version fixes critical bugs and significantly improves the mobile experience.

 ### Bug Fixes
-- **Hull Repair Kit Calculation**: Fixed incorrect profit calculation for repair kits.
-The multi-input recipe (hull parts + nails = kit) was using calculation logic meant for linear chains.
-Now correctly calculates material costs for all multi-input recipes.
+- **Hull Repair Kit Recipe**: MAJOR FIX - The repair kit chains were referencing completely wrong ingredients, and then multiplying an already inflated result.
+They processing chain now correctly assigns the correct ingredients and handles multiple outputs (2 or 3 depending on wood quality) as a seperate function from the original cost calculator.
 - **Amy's Saw (renamed from Crystal Saw)**: Corrected the equippable saw tool - it's Amy's Saw, not Crystal Saw.
-Crystal Saw is not equippable.
+And Crystal Saw is not equippable!

 ### Mobile Chart Improvements
 - **Responsive Legends**: All chart legends now use horizontal orientation and position at bottom/top instead of cutting off on the right side